 - A digital thermometer to read the temperature but use a chart like this to figure out if the temp is right for your chicks.

-To setup your brooder you just make sure the feed and water are not being heated and that the spot they are sleeping is where the heat lamp is open to them.
+To set up your brood you just make sure the feed and water are not being heated and that the spot they are sleeping is where the heat lamp is open to them.
 They need space to get away from the heat as well just in case it gets too warm for them.

 If you want more about Brooder You can our IGTV about it below.